arpineoganisian/N-Puzzle/README.md

 The name comes from game tree searches, where you look some number of moves ahead.
 You can try to deepen the tree by looking ahead more moves.
 Once your answer doesn’t change or improve much, you assume that you have a pretty good answer, and it won’t improve.
 In IDA*, the “depth” is a cutoff for $`f(v)`$ values.
 When the $`f(v)`$ value is too large, the node won’t even be considered (i.e., it won’t be added to the OPEN set).
 The first time through you process very few nodes.
 Each subsequent pass, you increase the number of nodes you visit.
 If you find that the path improves, then you continue to increase the cutoff; otherwise, you can stop.

 ### Weighted A*
+In Weighted A*, this estimated cost $`р(v)`$ is multiplied by a weight factor $`w`$ before being added to the actual cost $`g(v)`$ to form the evaluation function $`f(v)=g(v)+w*h(v)`$.
+This modification allows for adjusting the influence of the heuristic estimation on the selection of the next node to explore.
+By tuning this weight factor, one can control the trade-off between the speed of the search and the optimality of the path found.

+Dijsktra’s Algorithm uses only $`g(v)`$ and Greedy Best First Search uses only $`h(v)`$.
+The weight is a way to smoothly interpolate between these two algorithms, where a weight of 0 means Dijkstra’s Algorithm and a weight of ∞ means Greedy Best First Search.
+A weight of 1.0 is halfway between the two extremes, giving A*.

 :ru: